 Cash is dead, long live digital cash!?

-In my previous blog, Cash is king, but for how long?, I discussed the global cashless trend.
+In our previous blog, Cash is king, but for how long?, we discussed the global cashless trend.
 In a nutshell, recent studies show that consumers are using payment cards more often, for all sorts of purchases.
 At the same time, in Britain, cash machines were disappearing and along with them, people’s access to cash.

 Today, five countries are home to more than fifty per cent of the world’s cash machines.
 Four of these countries, Brazil, China, Japan and the USA all saw a decline in the past year.
 While it’s true that all around the world, populations are replacing their cash for cards and access to cash is becoming harder, there’s still a caveat to this trend.